JetBrains/kotlin/samples/tensorflow/README.md

 ## Installation

-    ./build.sh
+    ./downloadTensorflow.sh

-will install [TensorFlow for C](https://www.tensorflow.org/versions/r1.1/install/install_c) into `$HOME/.konan/third-party/tensorflow` (if not yet done) and build the example.
+will install [TensorFlow for C](https://www.tensorflow.org/versions/r1.1/install/install_c) into `$HOME/.konan/third-party/tensorflow` (if not yet done).

-    ./HelloTensorflow.kexe

-will then run the example.
+To build use `../gradlew build` or `./build.sh`.

+Then run

+    ../gradlew run

+Alternatively you can run artifact directly

+    ./build/konan/bin/Tensorflow/Tensorflow.kexe

 You may need to specify `LD_LIBRARY_PATH` or `DYLD_LIBRARY_PATH` to `$HOME/.konan/third-party/tensorflow/lib` if the TensorFlow dynamic library cannot be found.